commons-app/commons-app.github.io/README.md

-# Landing page for Wikimedia Commons Mobile App
+# Landing page for Wikimedia Commons Mobile App Bootstrap Version

-This is the landing page for the [Wikimedia Commons Mobile App](https://github.com/commons-app/apps-android-commons).
-You can visit it at: https://commons-app.github.io/
+This is my version of the landing page for the [Wikimedia Commons Mobile App](https://github.com/commons-app/apps-android-commons), created for Bootstrap.

 ## Contributing

 Contributions are welcome.
 Please make sure your changes work on small screens.
-To compile the SCSS files to CSS you can use the Grunt task in the main directory.
-HTML is indented with 2 lines everything else with 4 lines.
+Everything is indented with tabs.